Which companies offer the cheapest non-owner car insurance in California?

 Non-owner car insurance in California by age and gender

-Below are the average California rates for non-owner car insurance based on age and gender.
+Below are the average non-owner car insurance rates in California by age and gender.

 Age groupFemaleMale